SwiftyKit/SwiftyTextView/README.md

 ## License

-SwiftyTextField is available under the MIT license.
+SwiftyTextView is available under the MIT license.
 See the LICENSE file for more info.